DragonsDom/website/services.md

 # House Services

 We offer the Services below to anyone who would like to visit Liberland.
 Service usage must always be agreed and paid for in advance (see [House Rules](/rules.md)).
-All prices are in Liberland Merits (LLM).
+All prices are in Liberland Merits (LLM), but can be paid in BTC.

 |Item|Unit| Daily| Weekly | Monthly|